jeddak/rpg-entity-generator/README.md

 4. Combining Different Directives Within A Single Value

     -   Directives may be combined in limited ways; for example:
-        -   references to other values within the template may be combined as part of an arithmetic expression.
+        -   References to other values within the template may be combined as part of an arithmetic expression.
             -   Here, we add the `STR` and `DEX` stats to derive the `Athletics` skill rank:

                     Athletics: \%{template/stats/STR} + {template/stats/DEX} \%
             -   Here, we combine the `INT` and `DEX` stats, and perform some additional math to derive action points:

                     action_points      : \% ((( {template/stats/INT} + {template/stats/DEX} ) -1 ) / 12 ) + 1  \%
-        -   a table lookup can use a dice roll specification, as in this example:
+        -   A table lookup can use a dice roll specification, as in this example:

                 hair_color: \% [Hair Color|1D100] \%
-        -   a table lookup can use another value in the template
+        -   A table lookup can use another value in the template
             -   Here, we use the `SIZ` stat to look up the height from the `Human Height` table:

                     height: \% [Human Height|{template/stats/SIZ}] \%